The First Fleet First European Settlers Arrive in Australia

 The Terrible Situation in Great Britain in the 1700'sReasons for the Increase in Crime and Imprisonment

 Terrible Poverty, Unemployment and Crime

 Great Britain in the 1770's and 1780's was a grim and nasty place.
 Poor people, of whom there were many, lived in abject poverty.
 Their dwelling were overcrowded hovels.
 Their cloths were mostly hand-me-downs and were in tatters.
 Their lives were short, filthy and riddled with disease.
 Unemployment and alcoholism was rampant.
-There were a number of reasons for this situation, key amongst these were the social upheaval caused by, the Industrial Revolution, Britain's lose of its American colonies, the displacement of tenant farmers from the grand estates and the huge influx of people into the cities.
-With little employment and unable to feed and clothe themselves more and more people resorted to crime.
+There were a number of reasons for this situation, key amongst these were the social upheaval caused by the Industrial Revolution, Britain's lose of its American colonies, the displacement of tenant farmers from the grand estates and the resultant huge influx of people into the cities.
+With little employment and unable to feed and clothe themselves more and more people turned to crime.
 They were forced to steal and resort to other criminal acts just to survive.
 This, together with the availability of cheap alcohol – namely gin, inevitably led to a huge increase in crime.

 Harsh Penalties Handed Down by the Courts

 The laws, at the time, were harsh and punishment severe.
 By the 1780s there were over 200 offences which carried a mandatory death penalty.
 Even petty crimes such as burglary, theft or chopping down a tree, were punishable by death.
 Over the years judges and juries become more adverse to sentencing people to death for what seemed like less serious offenses.
 Juries in particular, adopted a more lenient attitude towards petty crimes, deliberately undervaluing the worth of stolen goods, for example, in order to avoid defendants getting a mandatory death sentence.
 As a consequence many criminals were either being released or put in jail on lesser charges.